KazMorita/polyhedron_distortion/README.md

 ```
 python basis_generator.py
 ```
-This will create json file inside the `basis` directory.
+This will create octahedron basis sets written as a json file inside the `basis` directory.
 The repository already includes this output.
-- ### obtaining four dimensional vector
+- ### projection onto the basis set
 ```
 python polyhedron_analysis.py POSCAR n
 ```